SEVEN WAYS SUPERVISORS CAN THROW A BUSINESS UNDER THE BUS . . . AND NOT EVEN KNOW IT

 By Kevin Ring

-Meeting the needs of the business, while being an advocate for employees is a delicate balancing act.
 Supervisors need to respect the role of HR, carefully convey it to employees and be trained on their role relative to HR to handle all legal and personnel issues appropriately.
+Here’s why.

 Pages: 1 2